vygr/ChrysaLisp/STATUS.md

 to Martyn Bliss aka BananaEarwig for the new build.
 This should fix the GUI issue on Windows as well as bring the new (file-stream) open options.

+Removed (def:) macro as this is now redundant since the keyword symbols addition.

+Corrected (#) macro after testing with pre-binding turned off.

 ------

 (file-stream path [mode]) now reads a file from the filesystem in buffers of